-- Departments: Neurology, Neurophysiology
+- Departments: Neurology and Neurosurgery, Neurophysiology

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your test.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a telemetry EEG?